FinalsClub/karmaworld/README.md

 ACCESS_TOKEN_SECRET = '???'
 ```

+### SSL Certificate

+If you wish to host your system publicly, you'll need an SSL certificate
+signed by a proper authority.

+If you are working on local system for development, a self signed certificate
+will suffice.
+There are plenty of resources available for learning how to
+create one, so that will not be detailed here.
+Note that the Vagrant file will
+automatically generated a self signed certificate within the virtual machine.

+The certificate should be installed using nginx.

 # Development Install

 If you need to setup the project for development, it is highly recommend that